hyundai-robotics/doc-hi6-open-api/book.md

 ### Description

+In rare cases, the schema version of your API may change the way it communicates with the controller or its data structures.
+This may cause problems with the client program, so confirmation through the corresponding function is required.
+If there is a change in the schema version for each API function, it will be notified through a separate notation on the description page.

+`api_ver`

-- GET : Optain the Open API version number
+- `GET` : Optain the Open API version number

 ### path-parameter